 Benefit must be proportionate to the costs – SPA

-Mr Crisp said not having a national sheep system will always throw up difficulties in managing traceability, as so much stock moves across borders, for stocking or processing.
+Mr Crisp said not having a national sheep system will always throw up difficulties in managing traceability, as so much stock moved across borders, for re-stocking or processing.

 SPA sees the comparisons in the traceability evaluation as essential, to get the best system for the industry’s sustainability, and for producers to easily participate without a cost burden that is disproportionate to any benefit.

 “This is why SPA supports gathering the evidence in the most independent way that industry can come up with, along with asking recommendations to be followed through.

 “In this case, the next stage is looking at the costs and benefits of any change, and if there is a better system, ensuring the cost is acceptable for both producers and the whole of industry,” he said.

 “To assess this, SPA will be referring everything back to our membership base for feedback.”

 Sheep Central was unable to determine NSW Farmers current view on mandatory sheep EID or the SAFEMEAT recommendations.